MicrosoftDocs/microsoft-365-docs/microsoft-365/knowledge/topic-experiences-knowledge-rules.md

 # Manage topic visibility in Microsoft Viva Topics

-You can manage the set of users who can see topic highlights, topic cards, and the topic center in the [Microsoft 365 admin center](https://admin.microsoft.com).
-You must be a global administrator or SharePoint administrator and Groups admin to perform these tasks.
+You can manage who can see topic highlights, topic cards, and the topic center in the [Microsoft 365 admin center](https://admin.microsoft.com).
+You must be a global administrator or SharePoint administrator and Groups admin to do these tasks.

 ## To access topics management settings: